w3c/wai-intro-act/index.md

 #### Technical document format

 The ACT Rules Format follows the W3C format for technical specifications, which includes several sections at the beginning: links to different versions, editors, copyright, abstract, and status with the link to errata and the email address for comments.
-Most WAI specifications have a link at the top to the Table of Contents.

 ### ACT Rules Repository

-**[List of Accessibility Conformance Testing (ACT) Rules](/standards-guidelines/act/rules/)** formally published by the W3C Accessibility Guidelines Working Group (AGWG).
-More rules are expected in the coming period.
-The [ACT Rules Community Group](https://www.w3.org/community/act-r/) developed over [50 rules](https://act-rules.github.io/rules/), many of which will be submitted to W3C for review and approval.
+**[List of Accessibility Conformance Testing (ACT) Rules](/standards-guidelines/act/rules/)** formally published by the W3C Accessibility Guidelines Working Group (AG WG).
+More rules are expected in the coming months.
+The [ACT Rules Community Group](https://www.w3.org/community/act-r/) developed over [50 rules](https://act-rules.github.io/rules/), many of which will be submitted to the AG WG for review and approval.
 Other entities can also contribute candidate rules for review and approval.

 #### Future of ACT Rules